Average Cost of Car Insurance in Maryland

 High Population Density and Traffic Congestion

-Maryland has high population density which leads to more traffic congestion and a higher likelihood of accidents.
-The state has several busy highways, including I-95, and areas around Baltimore and Washington D.C. experience heavy traffic.
-Crashes are more likely to occur in denser areas like around Baltimore and Washington D.C., contributing to higher insurance rates.
+Maryland has high population density, leading to more traffic congestion and accidents.
+The state has several busy highways, including I-95, and areas around Baltimore and Washington D.C. see heavy traffic.
+Crashes happen more often in dense areas like Baltimore and Washington D.C., driving up insurance rates.

 theftSecurity icon